-Editorial - More transparency needed - Farmville
+EDITORIAL — More transparency needed - Farmville

 While it is certain Longwood is making itself aware of positive cases from off-campus sources, it is not including that number on its dashboard, leaving the community in the dark.

 Longwood Assistant Vice President of Communications Matt McWilliams said the university comes into this dashboard process with an open mind and a willingness to change if warranted.
 That’s great.
-Longwood has been a tremendous community partner, and we know the university is tackling a monster right now, and we cheer them on with enthusiasm.
-But the community is right to be skeptical when the information they are being given is obviously half the story.
+Longwood has been a tremendous community partner, and we know it is tackling a monster right now, and we cheer the university on with enthusiasm.
+But the community is right to be skeptical when the information it is being given is obviously half the story.

 It is puzzling why all public universities in the commonwealth are not providing the same dashboard information.
-Virginia Tech, JMU, U.Va and VCU all provide much more information than you will find at Longwood or Christopher Newport.
-Each has a different design with information in different places and vastly different interpretations of the same HIPPA law.
+Virginia Tech, JMU, U.Va. and VCU all provide much more information than you will find at Longwood or Christopher Newport.
+Each has a different design with information in different places and vastly different interpretations of the same HIPAA law.
 We need a Virginia Department of Health solution for this.
 They have been perfecting their dashboard and handling coronavirus data since February.
 They know how this should work for everyone.
 Each university should not have been left to decide what data it was going to report and what it was not going to let people know about.

 Immediately, Longwood needs to tell the community more of its story on the public dashboard so every Farmville citizen and Lancer parent can follow along and get a clearer picture of what is happening.
 Like JMU and Virginia Tech, Longwood should provide how many people are in quarantine each day, as well as a way to show students who self-report positive tests from off-campus health providers.
 It would also be helpful to know the number of students tested and the percentage of positive tests they are seeing.